 Collectively, the Shoreway Environmental Center and Ox Mountain Landfill accept, process, recycle, and dispose of construction debris and waste material.
 Construction waste generated by the Proposed Project would be standard for any subdivision construction site and may include excess soils and rubble, packaging materials, insulation, nails, rebar, and electrical wire.
 Construction waste from the Proposed Project would be temporary in nature.
 Construction of the Proposed Project would adhere to the County Green Building Ordinance, which includes striving to conserve natural resources in the construction as well as reduce waste in landfills generated by construction projects.
 Additionally, construction of the Proposed Project would also adhere to the County Ordinance No 04099, which requires a WMP be developed to ensure the salvage, reuse, or recycle of 100 percent of inert solids (e.g. concrete, rock, etc.) and of at least 50 percent of the remaining construction and demolition debris generated by the project.
-The impact of solid waste generated during construction of the Proposed Project would constitute a less-than-significant impact on the capacity of the solid waste transfer station and/or landfill and therefore would not require the development of new or expanded solid waste management facilities.
+The impact of solid waste generated during construction of the Proposed Project would constitute a less-thansignificant impact on the capacity of the solid waste transfer station and/or landfill and therefore would not require the development of new or expanded solid waste management facilities.
 Less than significant.

-The amount of solid waste generated by operation of the Proposed Project was estimated based on an average amount of daily residential waste generated per resident as provided by the County (Calrecycle, 19993.0 pounds/person/day; Porter, 2014).
-Table 4.10-7 presents the total solid waste generated through the proposed land uses and subsequent increases in population.
-Given the estimated population of 55 new residents (assumes 2.9 people per household [SMC, 2012a] multiplied by 19 residences), The total amount of waste generated by the Proposed Project is estimated at 0.063-0.08 tons per day (approximately 426-165 pounds per day).
+The amount of solid waste generated by operation of the Proposed Project was estimated based on an average amount of daily residential waste generated per resident as provided by the County (3.0 pounds/person/day; Porter, 2014).
+Given the estimated population of 55 new residents (assumes 2.9 people per household [SMC, 2012a] multiplied by 19 residences), the total amount of waste generated by the Proposed Project is estimated at 0.08 tons per day (approximately 165 pounds per day).
 Using the County's current recycling rate (1.92 pounds/person/day; Porter, 2014), the Proposed Project would generate an additional 0.05 tons per day (approximately 106 pounds per day) of recycling materials, for a total of 0.14 tons per day (approximately 271 pounds per day).
-As discussed in Section 4.10.1, the reported diversion rate for single family dwellings in the vicinity of the project site was 68.3 percent for 2012 (Porter, 2013).
-Assuming a conservative diversion rate of only 50 percent of household solid waste (the minimum amount mandated by AB 939 and SB 1322), the total amount of solid waste generated by the Proposed Project that would be disposed of at a landfill is estimated at 0.031 tons per day (approximately 63 pounds per day).
+The Shoreway Environmental Center currently processes only approximately half of is permitted maximum throughput capacity of 3,000 tons per day.
+Operation of the Proposed Project would add approximately 0.14 tons per day of waste, which would increase the throughput at the Shoreway Environmental Center by less than 0.1 percent.
+The Shoreway Environmental Center has the capacity to process waste produced by the Proposed Project without developing new or expanding existing solid waste management facilities (Feldman, 2013).